aidotse/LeakPro/examples/mia/LOS/ReadMe.md

 #  MIMIC-III Data Preprocessing
 This document is a based on this and that.
-The aim is to load MIMIC-III dataset and preprosesse it according to for following tasks:
+The aim is to load MIMIC-III dataset and preprosesse it according to [this repo](https://github.com/MLforHealth/MIMIC_Extract) for following tasks:

 **Binary Classifications:**